Warrant card holder wallet badge

 Photograph reproduced with kind permission of Kerryn Rice 2021

-Here's another photograph showing the same collar badge below.
-Notice also that the ceremonial helmet is fitted with a standard issue helmet plate.
+The ceremonial plume helmet seen here is fitted with a standard issue helmet plate.